 Our careers programme includes employer engagement days, work experience, information and research activities (through the PSHE curriculum), work related learning and individual planning activities.
-Other focused events, e.g. college taster days, careers fairs, mock-interview days, assemblies and presentations are provided.
+Other focused events, e.g. college taster days, careers fairs, mock-interview days, assemblies and presentations are also provided.

-Further details of our new and updated careers programme can be found here.
+Further details of our new and updated careers programme for 2021/22 can be found here.